bkleinen/bkleinen.github.io/index.md

 ## Office Hours in WS 2014/15

-will be announced soon, the first one will be:

-Mi, 8.10.
-12:30-13:30 WH-C 645
+Wednesday, 12:45-13:45  WH-C 645

-(if you have questions regarding BAFöG, you might want to read [this](bafoeg/index.html) first and discover that you don't need to come to see me at all)
+(if you have questions regarding BAF&ouml;G, you might want to read [this](bafoeg/index.html) first and discover that you don't need to come to see me at all)

 ## Various

+{% comment %}
 I'm the Bafög-Beauftragte for IMI.
 I've started to <a href = "bafoeg/index.html">compile some information/things</a> I've learned.
+{% endcomment %}

 There is also some info here if you consider writing your [Thesis](thesis/index.html) or [Independent Coursework](thesis/independent_coursework.html) with me.